The hidden benefit of being overwhelmed with work

 Or you could say that having too much on your plate is the *price* you pay for fulfilling that need - either way.

-Yet, so few people are actually aware of their underlying needs, which is why they focus on the “wrong” problem:
+Yet, so few people are actually aware of these underlying needs, which is why they focus on the wrong problem:

-– some work on their “time management” trying various productivity hacks to handle their to-do list more effectively;
+– they work on their “time management” trying various productivity hacks to handle their to-do list more effectively;

-– some work on their delegation skills or hire (more) assistants, but then end up micromanaging people
+– they work on their delegation skills or hire (more) staff and assistants, but then end up micromanaging people

 – some bitterly complain about others’ inefficiency or incompetence (“If I don’t do it myself, it won’t get done!”)